FlickerSoul/gapper/README.md

 def add(a: int, x: int, y: int = 20) -> int:
     return a * x + y
 ```

+This is how you can override the equality check between the solution and the submission.

 ```python
 from gapper import problem, test_cases, test_case